Container-Based ICT For Developing Countries

 I've tracked the progress of DC distribution within ICT facilities because solar panels output DC and ICT gear from servers to cell phones run on DC.
 Inverting solar from DC to AC for distribution, then back into DC within a device or its 'brick' is a double efficiency penalty.

 ZubaBox nonetheless uses AC distribution for practical reasons.
 The Computer Aid people tell me they did this so "we can use standard PC/TFT and plug in any other items as required."
 My experience in developing areas has also taught me the importance of deploying 'appropriate technology' - technology commensurate with local parts availability and local repair competence.
 DC distribution for ICT has promise, but right now it is a leading edge technology.
 ZubaBox's use of AC distribution seems appropriate to the mission.

 Computer Aid sent us a ZubaBox brochure.
 The ZubaBox has already been deployed in Kenya and Zambia in pilot projects.
 The organization is seeking sponsors for more ZubaBoxes, which cost £17,000-£22,000.

-Computer Aid announced earlier this month that UK ICT consultancy ASE has sponsored a ZubaBox in Kenya for the African Medical & Research Foundation.
+Computer Aid announced in August that UK ICT consultancy ASE has sponsored a ZubaBox in Kenya for the African Medical & Research Foundation.
 “The ZubaBox/Telemedicine project will also enable Kakuma-based staff to access information and e-training needed for improved healthcare provision.
 “Refugee camps have limited access to the resources required for ICT use.
 Thanks to ASE Consulting, the ZubaBox will overcome electricity, networking and ICT issues.”

 Click on the "dev-econ" tag above for more posts about Green ICT in developing economies.